-Accredited by the American Medical Association, Council on Medical Education in collaboration with the American Society of Clinical Pathologists (AMA/CME, ASCP).
+Program is fully accredited by the American Medical Association, Committee on Allied Health Education and Accreditation in collaboration with the American Society of Clinical Pathologists (AMA/CAHEA, ASCP).

 Graduates will qualify for employment opportunities in hospital laboratories, independent laboratories, clinics, research institutes, public health facilities, industrial or pharmaceutical laboratories, and environmental laboratories.